Emmanuel Okoye

 Emmanuel Ndubuisi Okoye (born 4 April 1991) is a Nigerian footballer who plays as a winger.

 Club career

 Okoye started his career from Greek side Vyzas – in three years, he made a total of 77 league appearances and scored 19 goals for the club, all in the Football League 2.
-In July 2011, he moved to Panionios in the Superleague.
+In July 2011, he moved to Panionios in the Super League.